MohamedSafvanKP-MSIL/my_training_app/README.md

     - Training Name
     - Trainer Name
 - **Scrollable Training List**: View a vertically scrollable list of available trainings.
-- **Detailed View**: Tap on a training to see a full-screen detail view, including date, time, location, and fees.
+- **Detailed View**: Tap on training to see a full-screen detail view, including date, time, location, and fees.

 ---